Double chimney: Pennsylvania Railroad

 Double stacks were a common feature on several of the PRR's duplex locomotive classes and other experimental designs in the late steam era.
-Pennsylvania Railroad class S1 a lone prototype 6-4-4-6 used a double stack as well as the Pennsylvania Railroad class Q2 a 4-4-6-4 duplexs which had a total of 26 locomotives built.
-The Pennsylvania Railroad class T1 a duplex class with 52 locomotives produced also carried double stacks.Pennsylvania Railroad class S2 used a unique quadruple stack system as part of its experimental steam turbine design.
+Pennsylvania Railroad class S1 a lone prototype 6-4-4-6 used a double stack as well as the Pennsylvania Railroad class Q2 a 4-4-6-4 duplexes which had a total of 26 locomotives built.
+The Pennsylvania Railroad class T1 a duplex class with 52 locomotives produced also carried double stacks.
+Pennsylvania Railroad class S2 used a unique quadruple stack system as part of its experimental steam turbine design.
 This one off engine introduced in 1944 was scrapped by 1952.

 Pennsylvania Railroad 5550 a new build based on the T1 class is currently underway being built by the T1 Steam Locomotive Trust.
 As of 2021, the engine's boiler is being constructed and when complete will contain a double stack like the original locomotives.